dfinity/ic/rs/tests/README.md

 	 on the other hand, can only _read_ from their environment.
 Hence, if you write your test as a composable test, chances are we can group it with some other composable tests and share the same IC instance to run them.
+.
+Put your test in a suitable folder in the src directory or create a new sub-directory.
+     Don't forget to modify CODEOWNERS accordingly.
-1. Go ahead and write a test that we can run!
+.
+Go ahead and write a test that we can run!

 ### A note on the CLI